Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/mfe/epc.md

      You should see the spinning React logo inside the App Builder.

 ::: tip Congratulations!
-You now have an EPC running on Entando!
+You now have an EPC running on Villanova!
 :::

 **Next Steps**

-* Learn how to utilize [Entando MFE Context Parameters](context-params.md) to extend your micro frontends.
+* Learn how to utilize [Villanova MFE Context Parameters](context-params.md) to extend your micro frontends.
 * [Use Plugin Environment Variables to Customize Microservices](../../devops/plugin-environment-variables.md)